maxcurzi/tplay/README.md

 Let me know if you have any other ideas!

 ## License
-This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Why?
 _Your Scientists Were So Preoccupied With Whether Or Not They Could, They Didn’t Stop To Think If They Should_